Exploring the World Unplugged:

 Energy storage plays an essential, yet often invisible role in enabling energy resilience and catalyzing decarbonization, with major implications for electrifying mobility and accelerating renewable energy deployment on the grid and beyond.

-Join us every other month for a virtual field trip that is free and open to all.
+Join us for a virtual field trips which are free and open to all.

 - What: You’ll be taken on a tour that showcases a real-world application of energy storage, from the International Space Station to medical devices to increasing community resilience.
 The tour will be accompanied by a discussion focused on related science and technology research and an engaging live Q&A.